N-Coder/pc-tree/README.md

 # Build the image and start the container
-docker build --tag pc-tree-image . docker run --name pc-tree-slurm --network pc-tree-net --publish 8888:8888 --volume ${PWD}:/root/pc-tree:z --tty --interactive pc-tree-image /bin/bash
+docker build --tag pc-tree-image . docker run --name pc-tree-slurm --network pc-tree-net --publish 8888:8888 --tty --interactive pc-tree-image /bin/bash

 # now, within the container (e.g. root@9b8368ef788c:~# )
 cd /root/pc-tree
-# build the binaries (including other libraries for comparison) optimized for your machine
+# build the binaries (including other libraries for comparison) optimized for your machine.
+Pass the flag -l to skip the download and compilation of the other libraries to only compare HsuPC, UFPC, and OGDF.
 ./docker-install.sh
 # start the slurm daemon (this needs to be done every time you re-enter the container)
 ./docker-start.sh